 - We now focus our attention to another method for dynamic symmetry breaking: Symmetry Breaking via Dominance Detection (SBDD). - Contrary to SBDS, SBDD does not add any constraints during search.
 Instead it checks whether a node ready to be expanded is dominated by a previously expanded node, in which case, the expansion is aborted.
-We can illustrate the method with a very simple example

-Example: Find different values for variables x1, x2, x3, with domains {1,2,3,4}.
+We can illustrate the method with a very simple example - Example: Find different values for variables x1, x2, x3, with domains {1,2,3,4} where permutations of these variables lead to symmetrical solutions.